 Look for external accreditation by an Ofqual-recognised awarding body such as our own AIM Awards.
 Remember it is the training that is accredited, not the mediator, and that internal (self)-accreditation is meaningless.

 - Do they offer progression routes?

 Being a great mediator is an ongoing and developmental process.
-UK Mediation offers professional case supervision, accredited mediator status, and our level 5 qualification, PPM (see above), to help you to continually improve your skills and understanding, long after your initial training is finished.
+UK Mediation offers professional case supervision, accredited mediator status, and our level 5 qualification, PPM (see below), to help you to continually improve your skills and understanding, long after your initial training is finished.

 The best things to do are to get plenty of practice with cases and undertake professional case supervision.
 You may also wish to gain a higher qualification as a mediator.